MV Windoc

-MS Windoc was a lake freighter or laker, initially constructed as an ocean-going bulk carrier in West Germany in 1959.
+MV Windoc was a lake freighter or laker, initially constructed as an ocean-going bulk carrier in West Germany in 1959.
 Entering service that year as Rhine Ore, the ship was renamed Steelcliffe Hall in 1977 and reconstructed as a laker.
 In 1988 the laker was renamed Windoc and in 2001, was involved in a collision with a bridge on the Welland Canal which caused the ship to catch fire.
 The ship was declared a constructive total loss.
 While undergoing repairs in Ontario, the ship broke free of its moorings and grounded.
 Later pulled free, the vessel was eventually converted into a barge.

 Description

 Windoc was initially constructed as the bulk carrier Rhine Ore.
 As a bulk carrier the ship had a gross register tonnage of 8,202 tons and a deadweight tonnage of 19,918 tons.
 The ship measured 166.4 m overall and 157.5 m between perpendiculars with a beam of 22.6 m.
 The ship was powered by one diesel engine and had a maximum speed of 14.5 kn.

 The Rhine Ore was part of a class of 8 sisterships (Ems Ore, Rhine Ore, Ruhr Ore, Weser Ore, Clyde Ore, Tees Ore, Thames Ore and Tyne Ore).
 Three of them were purchased by Hall Corp Ltd. of Toronto and rebuilt as lakers.

 After the vessel's conversion to a laker, the gross register tonnage increased to 18,531 tons and the deadweight tonnage to 29,050 tons.
 The length overall of the ship was increased to 222.5 m and between perpendiculars to 218 m.
 The beam was also increased to 23.1 m.